| Our Ironic President, Ironically

 with Indonesia, another Muslim land like Pakistan, along weapons

+of mass destruction lines.
+But we digress.
 It seems the Koreans are hurt because they

 are being dismissed as insignificant threats, when they know